Posts in post

 D4D4

-A co-worker of mine was looking at some disassembled ARM code the other day, and discovered something weird.
+A co-worker of mine (the incomparable Yohei Manabe) was looking at some disassembled ARM code the other day, and discovered something weird.
 Lots of d4d4 instructions, scattered about.
 LLVM’s objdump says this is a relative branch to -0x58.
 The weird part is that they were always unreachable.

 Read more ...